taylorgoolsby/graphql-directive-pagination/readme.md

 requests `limit: $countNew, offsetRelativeTo: null`.
 At first glance, this appears that it will get all the new rows so that there is no gap, but the problem is that `countNew` is old information by the time the client sends it back up in the request's `limit`.
-`countNew` is reported every time the client ask for more rows, but the time between the last next page event and the load new rows event could be a long time.
+`countNew` is reported every time the client ask for more rows, but the time between the last `LoadMore` event and the `LoadNew` event could be a long time.

 In order to get new rows without any possibility of there being gaps in data, the client must not pass `offsetRelativeTo: null`.
-Instead, the client should keep `offsetRelativeTo` in the request as it does for next page events, but instead, when handling load new rows events, it should pass in a negative `offset`.
+Instead, the client should keep `offsetRelativeTo` in the request as it does for `LoadMore` events, but instead, when handling `LoadNew` events, it should pass in a negative `offset`.
-The server will flip the inequality in the WHERE clause and the sort directions in the ORDER BY clause in order to get new rows relative to `offsetRelativeTo`.
+The server will flip the inequality in the WHERE clause and flip the sort directions in the ORDER BY clause in order to get new rows relative to `offsetRelativeTo`.
 This avoids gaps.

 To recap, to get new rows,